-The 6th edition of the Romanian Film Festival at Stanford University, UC Berkeley and San Francisco State University , with additional screenings at University of California Los Angeles and San Francisco Art Institute, will take place April 20th – 25th, 2017 and centers on the theme “DILEMMAS, DECISIONS, DESTINIES” with a selection of films focusing on history, humor and events that continue to shape the contemporary Romanian film making landscape.
+The 7th edition of the Romanian Film Festival at Stanford University, UC Berkeley and San Francisco State University , with additional screenings at San Francisco Art Institute, will take place October 17th – 19th, 2019 with a selection of films focusing on history, humor and events that continue to shape the contemporary Romanian film making landscape.

 The Romanian Film Festival continues its series of interdisciplinary and comparative discussions on the realities of Eastern Europe in today’s increasingly globalized world.
 Audiences are invited to reflect upon key moments during pre and post-1945 European history from a Romanian perspective.